Vegan Banana Oat Pancakes are not only tasty but gluten-free, sugar free and oil free. A classic comfort food with a healthy twist.

 - dash of cinnamon

-- Add all of the ingredients to your blender and blend for 1-2 minutes until smooth and creamy.
+- Add all of the ingredients to your blender and blend for approximately 1-2 minutes until smooth and creamy.

 - Let your pancake batter stand for five minutes.
 This process is crucial and will be the difference between thin or thick and fluffy pancakes.
 The oats will begin to absorb the liquid and your batter will thicken.